 August 30, 2016 - class 120 with Dr. John Porter - 4 students.
 We learned various gyaku hanmi Katatetori, Ryotetori, and Morotetori techniques and practiced with partners and in a line.
 Ed showed me how to not use force in my movements and to think of the arm movements as cutting uke with a sword.
 Dr. John added, "It's all in moving your center along with your arm.
 Remember how you move in the rowing exercise?"

 September 1, 2016 - class 121 with Roderick Johnson - 9 students.
 We started practice with an Katatetori Ikkyo stretching exercise and then learned Yokomenuchi Kotegaeshi, Hanmi Handachi Yokomenuchi Kotegaeshi, and Yokomenuchi Gokyo, all ai hanmi.
-Liz was preparing for her 2nd kyu exam, so class ended with her demonstrating the techniques we learned today.
+Elizabeth was preparing for her 2nd kyu exam, so class ended with her demonstrating the techniques we learned today.

 September 6, 2016 - audited class 15 with Dr. John Porter - I caught the tail end of class and watched everyone practice Yokomenuchi techniques.